ryankert01/discord-blog-newsletter/README.md

 # discord-blog-newsletter
-post daily new post within seleced blog on discord
+post daily new post within seleced blog on discord, on 5 a.m.
+(UTC-8) daily.

 ## Prerequisite